 - Satisfaction- experiential attachment

 - Relative performance -evaluation attachment

-Currently I work with fast fashion retailers and influencers in order to analyze and establish the main gamification strategies used by different fast fashion distributors from the social and individual perspective.
+I currently work with fast fashion retailers and influencers to analyze the main strategies to enhance sustainable buying behavior and its impact from social and individual perspectives.